DanielBMarkham/Info-Ops/manuscript/chapter1.md

 It was a dark and stormy night in the Atlantic in the early morning hours of June 1st, 2009.
 Aside from the storm and waves, nothing else happened.
 There were no fishermen or transport ships.
 The scene was totally empty when Air France 447 plummeted through the clouds and impacted the ocean falling at over 120mph.

-One of the last phrases hear on the cockpit voice recorder is this: "But what's happening?"
+One of the last phrases heard on the cockpit voice recorder is this: "But what's happening?"
 Then silence.

 And that's how one night in June a highly-trained crew flew a perfectly functioning airplane into the Atlantic ocean, killing everybody on board.